-The 5 W’s
+The 5 Ws

-Most people have heard of the 5 W’s, even if they’ve never taken a journalism class.
-The W’s in question, as you probably know, refers to the Who, What, When, Where and Why that every story should address.
+Many people have heard of the 5 Ws, even if they’ve never taken a journalism class.
+The Ws in question refer to the Who, What, When, Where and Why that every story should address.
 Depending on what the story is, how and when you answer those Ws may change.

 Figuring out what details to give a reader, and when, is key in constructing a story.
 The answer, of course, depends on the facts.
 If you’re working on the above story, and the murder happens to be one of a string of similar crimes, that may be the point you open the story with.